-Nat Shaffir was six years old when a priest his family had known for nearly two decades betrayed them in November 1942—revealing them as Jews to the Fascist Iron Guard in Romania.
-With only four hours to pack their belongings, Nat’s family left their successful dairy farm and were relocated into a small apartment in a nearby town.
+Nat Shaffir was nearly six years old when a priest his family had known for almost two decades betrayed them in November 1942, identifying them as Jews to the Romanian authorities.
+With only four hours to pack some of their belongings, Nat’s family was relocated from their successful dairy farm to a small apartment in a nearby city.

-Learn about Nat’s experiences as a Jewish boy in Romania and how even after liberation, his family still faced antisemitism.
+Learn about Nat’s experiences as a Jewish boy in Romania and how, even after the end of World War II, his family still faced antisemitism.

 Nat Shaffir, Holocaust Survivor and Museum Volunteer